Guillain–Barré syndrome

 Wardrop J. Clinical observations on various diseases Lancet, 1834

-1859 – Despite these descriptions in the literature prior, Jean-Baptiste Octave Landry (1826 – 1865) has long been regarded as the first to provide case documentation of “acute ascending paralysis”.
+1859 – Despite these prior descriptions, Jean-Baptiste Octave Landry (1826-1865) has long been regarded as the first to provide case documentation of “acute ascending paralysis”.
 He was the first to correctly conclude that this was a disease affecting the peripheral nerves.
 Landry’s original treatment included volatile liniments (such as chloroform, turpentine, quinine), electrical stimulation and opium; as well as nourishment therapies including pork chops and warm Bordeaux wine.

 Associated Persons